A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Identification and Proof of Supporting Lemmas

 \section{Identification and Proof of Supporting Lemmas}

 \begin{proof}[Proof of Lemma \ref{lem:random_censoring}]

-and $H_t(x) = P(\td T \ge t|X=x) = P(T \ge t, C \ge t|X=x) = P(T\ge t|X=x)P(C\ge t|X=x) = S_t(x)G_t(x)$ \end{proof}
+and $H_t(x) = P(\td T > t|X=x) = P(T > t, C > t|X=x) = P(T> t|X=x)P(C> t|X=x) = S_t(x)G_t(x)$ \end{proof}

-\paragraph{Identification} To identify the counterfactual survival function using the observable data, similar to \citet{hubbard2000nonparametric, bai2013doubly,bai2017optimal,westling2023inference,diaz2019statistical, cai2020one}, we require the following testable and untestable assumptions: \begin{enumerate} \item (A1) $T(a), C(a) \perp A \vert X$ for each $a \in \{0, 1\}$ (). \item (A2) $T(a) \perp C(a) \vert A=a, X$ for each $a \in \{0, 1\}$. \item (A3) $P(A=a|X) = 0 > 0$ almost surely. \item (A4) $P(C(a) \geq \tau |X) > 0 $ positivity (censoring), \end{enumerate}
+\paragraph{Identification} To identify the counterfactual survival function using the observable data, similar to \citet{hubbard2000nonparametric, bai2013doubly,bai2017optimal,westling2023inference,diaz2019statistical, cai2020one}, we require the following testable and untestable assumptions: \begin{enumerate} \item (A1) $T(a), C(a) \perp A \vert X$ for each $a \in \{0, 1\}$. \item (A2) $T(a) \perp C(a) \vert A=a, X$ for each $a \in \{0, 1\}$. \item (A3) $P(A=a|X) > 0$ almost surely. \item (A4) $P(C(a) \geq t |X) > 0 $ positivity (censoring), \end{enumerate}

-in addition to consistency (A5) and non-interference (A6) \cite{imbens2015causal}.
+in addition to consistency and non-interference \cite{imbens2015causal}.
 (A1), also referred to as no unmeasured confounders, selection on observables, exogeneity, and conditional independence, asserts that the potential outcomes/potential censoring times, and treatment assignment are independent given confounders.
 This assumption implies that all relevant information regarding treatment assignment and follow-up censoring times is captured in the available data.
 (A2) states that the potential follow-up and censoring times are independent given the treatment and confounders.
 (A3) and (A4) assert that the probability of receiving or not receiving treatment, as well as the probability of censoring, given confounders, is greater than zero.
-Finally, (A6) and (A7) state that the observed treatment corresponds to the actual treatment received, ensuring consistency between the observed and true treatment assignments.

 \begin{proof}[Proof of Proposition \ref{prop:identification}]

 where we used iterated expectation in the first equation, (A1) in the second equation, (A2) in the forth equation, and Lemma~\ref{lem:random_censoring} in the last equation. \end{proof}